forenablers/forenablers-archived/src/pages/microservice-timeout/index.md

 author: "Borys Generalov"
 ---

 The timeout pattern is perhaps the most basic way to reveal performance issues and satisfy the SLA.
-Even though the request did not succeed, the client gets the response within defined SLA time span and the request can be retried.
+Even though an HTTP request did not succeed, a client gets a response within the defined SLA and the request can be retried.
 It sounds easy to implement as well.
-Simply set the timeout in the service client, i.e. RestClient, HttpWebRequest, HttpClient.
-Once the timeout exceeded, the request is aborted.
-Wait, but is it really so simple?
+You would simply set the timeout in the service client, i.e. RestClient, HttpWebRequest, HttpClient.
+Once the timeout is exceeded, the request is aborted.
+Wait, but is it so simple?

 Here is the excerpt from Kibana logs of the real-world production microservice.
-An attempt to create parking action has timed out and the caller received an error response with 500 http status code.
-Then the caller retried and received the error again, this time the response with 409 http status code, saying that the item already exists.
+An attempt to create a parking action has timed out and the caller received an error response with a 500 HTTP status code.
+Then the caller retried and received the error again, this time the response with 409 HTTP status code, saying that the item already exists.

 ![Kibana logs](./images/kibana.png)